DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Sensor Size: Full-Frame (1x Crop Factor)

 Highest Video Resolution: UHD 4k (XAVC S/H.264 internally), UHD 4k (8 bit 4:2:2 externally)

 Cons: This camera can’t record 4k at over 30 FPS.
-Sony lenses tend to be expensive, so think about acquiring a lens adapter.
-The in-camera menu is clunky and an external monitor will be necessary to really see what you’re shooting.
+Sony lenses tend to be expensive, so consider acquiring a lens adapter.
+The in-camera menu is clunky, and an external monitor will be necessary to see what you’re shooting.

 Where to buy: We found this great bundle on Adorama that includes a 64GB SDHC U3 memory card, spare battery, camera case, tripod, dual charger, remote shutter release, cleaning kit, and much more.

-At the end of the day, all these cameras are incredible at shooting video and are usable in many situations.
-The subtle difference between them is what allows you to pair the right camera to your own personal preferences.
+All these cameras are incredible at shooting video and are usable in many situations.
+The subtle difference between them allows you to pair the right camera to your preferences.

 Which of these cameras stood out to you?
 Let us know in the comments what your favorites are!

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.